-OverviewWheeler Peak is the 2nd highest peak in the Sweetwater Range which is situated on the California/Nevada border.
-Just 10 feet lower than Mount Patterson 11,673', it offers spectacular views both at the peak and along the ridge between the two peaks.
+OverviewWheeler Peak is the 2nd highest peak in the Sweetwater Range which is situated on the California/Nevada border about 15 miles east from the Sonora Pass area as the crow flies.
+Wheeler Peak is just 10 feet lower than Mount Patterson 11,673', and offers spectacular views to the rest of the Sweetwater Range and west to the Sierra Nevada range.

 Wheeler Peak makes a great side hike after reaching the summit of Mount Patterson.
 It is actually pretty easy to bag both peaks in one day.
 In fact, you nearly reach the summit of Mount Patterson on the way to Wheeler Peak, which is why people climbing Wheeler Peak, typically include Mount Patterson.

 The saddle between the peaks is at about 11,290', although the traverse along the ridge goes up and down, so the actual elevation gain from Patterson to Wheeler one way is about 520' in 2.1 miles.
 Hiking both peaks from Lobdell Lake is about 14 1/4 miles round trip.

 Getting ThereFrom Bridgeport, California drive 15 miles north on Highway 395 to Bircham Flat Road (Road 31).
 If coming from the north, Bircham Flat Road is about 2 miles south of the junction with Highway 108 (Sonora Pass Junction).
 Once on Bircham Flat Road, travel about 4.4 miles until reaching Road 67, which is well marked with a cairn and a National Forest sign.
 Turn right onto Road 67.